 It had been a feeble ruse, but the best he could manage on such short notice.
 As often as not, similar tricks had been effective in the past; it had certainly been worth trying.

 Since it had failed, he supposed he would have to face whatever these people wanted to do with him.
 He hoped it wasn't anything too unpleasant.
-If they had sent by one of his creditors he could even pay -- if they gave him a chance before breaking his arm, or maybe his head.
+If they had been sent by one of his creditors he could even pay -- if they gave him a chance before breaking his arm, or maybe his head.
 Even if someone demanded interest, there was no one person he owed more than he now had.